 In addition, by maximising the absorption and effectiveness of your cellulite cream, a contrast shower will make the money you paid for the cream go further.

-And if you don’t have cellulite, why not use contrast showering to offer a pleasant micro-massage to your thighs and buttocks, and therefore boost circulation and prevent cellulite?
+And if you don’t have cellulite, why not use contrast showering to offer a pleasant micro-massage to your thighs and buttocks, and therefore boost circulation and PREVENT cellulite?

 Of course the combination of contrast showers with muffins and caramel macchiatos will not keep the cellulite at bay for long.
 However, with a reasonable diet, contrast showers will help you prevent cellulite.

-Generally speaking, the more naughty food you eat (you know, fats, starches, sugars, alcohol) and the more sedentary you are, then things like contrast showers are not enough and professional cellulite treatments and cellulite creams become important, if you want to avoid cellulite.
+Generally speaking, the more naughty food you eat (you know, fats, starches, sugars, alcohol) and the more sedentary you are, then things like contrast showers are not enough and professional cellulite treatments and cellulite creams become important, if you want to avoid/reduce cellulite.

-Other forms of contrast showering: steam bath/sauna followed by a cold plunge / ice bath
+Other forms of contrast showering: steam bath/sauna followed by a cold plunge/ice bath

-As mentioned above, athletes and sports people use contrast baths to recover from or prevent sports injuries and post-exercise muscle pain (also known as DOMS - Delayed Onset Muscle Soreness).
+As mentioned above, athletes and sports people use contrast BATHS to recover from or prevent sports injuries and post-exercise muscle pain (also known as DOMS - Delayed Onset Muscle Soreness).

 Alternating sauna or steam bath with a cold water plunge is another form of "contrast showering".